Chicago-Linguistic-Society/cls/presenters.md

 # Main Session Presenters

 Please plan to speak for 20 minutes, with 10 minutes for questions.
-Plan to bring your own laptop for connection to the projector system; if this is not possible or in case of technical difficulties, we can provide a laptop during your session for this purpose, but please email all presentation materials in advance if this is the case.
+Plan to bring your own laptop for connection to the projector system.
+If this is not possible (or in case of technical difficulties), we can provide a laptop during your session for this purpose, but please email all presentation materials in advance.

 # Poster Presenters